SAHFEERULWASIHF/news-app/README.md

 This project is a modern React-based frontend application designed to display news or blog posts using reusable and scalable components.
 It follows best practices in component-based architecture, state management, and UI structuring.

 ### 🔹 Features
-- Built with React and modern JavaScript/TypeScript
+- Built with React and modern TypeScript
 - Reusable UI components (e.g., NewsCard)
 - Dynamic rendering of posts and author details
 - Responsive layout for different screen sizes